bitovi/calendar-events-component/README.md

 data-options="hour minute"
 ```

 Defaults are used for each option.
-To choose specifc variants of an option, add a semicolon immediately after the option property and its desired value imediately after that.
+To choose specifc variants of an option, add a colon immediately after the option property and its desired value imediately after that.

 ```html
 <span class="event-date" data-options="month:short day:2-digit weekday:short"></span>